sumitj39/fast-s3-signer/README.md

 # fast-s3-signer
-Custom S3 URL signer that is 10-50x faster than boto3 signer.
+Custom S3 URL signer written in Python that is 10-50x faster than boto3 signer.
+It has zero library dependencies.

 ## Installation
-It's a single file python file, you can copy paste it into your project and modify if needed.
+It's a single file python file, you can copy paste it into your project and modify as needed.

 ## Usage
 ```python